jakebailey/pprof-it/README.md

 $ node --require pprof-it $(yarn bin <executable name>)
 ```

+By default, `pprof-it` will produce both heap and time profiles and
+write them to the current directory.

 To view the profiles, you can use [SpeedScope](https://www.speedscope.app/)
 for a quick and easy view, or use the [`pprof` utility](https://github.com/google/pprof)
 for more info, like: